Creating a floor plan (ADVANCED)

 2. It is also possible to add satellite maps into your project.
 Click on Web ► QuickMapServices ► Settings and open the More services tab.
 Read with consideration the message of this tab and if you agree click on the Get Contributed pack button.
 You will now have access to satellite images and a lot of other maps.

 1. This method works better for outdoor maps.
+In Proximi.io case this typically refers to amusement parks and zoos.
 Zoom the map to your venue's location.
 If you want to make this process easier for you, you can install and use the OSM place search plugin.

 2. Use the built-in Georeferencer option.
 Select from the top menu Layer ► Georeferencer.
 This opens a Georeferencer pop-up.
 To make the process easier for you, it is recommended to dock this tool.
 Go to Settings ► Configure Georeferencer .. and enable "Show georeferencer window docked".
 The tool now appears as a bottom bar.
 You can also move it to the side, if that feels more natural.
 Also recommended to enable View ► Panels ► GCP table